10 Beautiful (and Cheap!) DIY RV Backsplash Ideas

 White brick wallpaper brightens this RV kitchen.

-8. Using Ceiling Tiles as a Backsplash
+6. Using Ceiling Tiles as a Backsplash

 Punched tin ceiling tiles are beautiful and easy to hang, but the price can add up.
 One RV owner cut the cost and created the beautiful backsplash pictured below by making a mosaic using this custom sample pack.

-Plastic faux tiles can save some money, but an even cheaper way to achieve the look is by using paintable tin tile wallpaper, like homeowner Debby did.
+Plastic faux tiles can save some money, but an even cheaper way to achieve the look is by using paintable tin tile wallpaper, like Debby did.

 Later Debby gave the “tin” a more “aged” look.
 She says, “I lightly sponged a darker gray and a thin, watery black, just here and there to make it look more aged and then went over the whole thing with a clear poly to add protection and some luster back after the other technique.”
-She also ended up painting her cabinets white, as you can see here.

-Bead board, used in the RV kitchen shown below, is an inexpensive option that looks especially nice with country or farmhouse decor.
+Beadboard, used in the RV kitchen shown below, is an inexpensive option that looks especially nice with country or farmhouse decor.
 Learn how to install it here.
 You can also install it in a herringbone pattern for a different look.
-Alternatively, you could try using paintable bead board wallpaper.

-10. Wood Plank (“Shiplap”) Backsplash
+8. Wood Plank (“Shiplap”) Backsplash

 These RVers made a wood plank wall quite cheaply from real wood:

-11. Aluminum Backsplash
+9. Aluminum Backsplash

 RV owner Dan Wegh made a beautiful backsplash for his vintage camper out of inexpensive aluminum roll flashing (available at places like Lowe's and Home Depot).

-12. Corrugated Metal Backsplash
+10. Corrugated Metal Backsplash

 Another affordable option for a country, modern rustic, or industrial look, corrugated metal can even be made to look old and rusty.
 Instructions for installation can be found here.